NRPS School Council

 How Often does the School Council meet?

-The School Council will meet twice a month through the school year.
+The School Council meets regularly through the school year.

 Why have a school council?

 Article 12 of the United Nations Convention on the Rights of the Child (UNCRC) says that children and young people should have a say in decisions that affect their lives.
 Our School Council provides a meaningful way in which pupils can voice their opinions and have their views taken into account in decisions which impact upon them.